“You have been treated very badly. That stops today.”

 “But your head will feel colder anyways, without hair.”

 It’s the strangest sensation, how cool she feels up there.
 Sylvie always took her hair’s insulation for granted.
 Her head feels naked without it.

-Though there are ways way to feel in a stiflingly hot and humid New Orleans summer than naked.
+There are worse things to feel than naked in a stiflingly hot and humid New Orleans summer.

 Victoria: The simple nature of Mary’s explanation vexes her.
 Why is she answering her questions so straightforwardly?